-The EuroSTAR Best Conference Paper Award has been an important part of the EuroSTAR Conference since 2001, with winners every year since (except 2011).
+The EuroSTAR Best Conference Paper Award has been an important part of the EuroSTAR Conference since 2001.
 At EuroSTAR, we are appreciative of the efforts of those speakers who go above and beyond what is required of them in their role as speaker and we seek to encourage and acknowledge those efforts by presenting the EuroSTAR Best Paper Award.

 Declan O'Riordan (2016 - Joint Winner)

 Declan won for his paper “Application Security Testing: A New Approach”See eBook

 Zeger van Hese (2016 - Joint Winner)

 Zeger’s winning paper was “The Power of Doubt: Becoming A Software Sceptic”See eBook

 James Thomas (2015)

 James ‘s winning paper was title “Your Testing is A Joke”See eBook

 Declan O'Riordan (2014)